 2. You May Have Light Or Missed Periods

 Opting for a different form of birth control can bring on noticeable changes, too.
-"Switching from one birth control method to another can definitely impact a woman’s period," says Dr. Nita Landry, OB/GYN and co-host of The Doctors.
+"Switching from one birth control method to another can definitely impact a woman’s period," Dr. Nita Landry, OB/GYN and co-host of The Doctors, tells Bustle.
 "Some birth control methods result in lighter or even non-existent menstrual periods while other birth control methods are associated with heavier menstrual periods."
 So if you notice a major change, it shouldn't be a cause for concern because this may be why.
 If you are interested, though, you can always ask your doctor to learn more.

 3. Your Periods Might Seem Irregular

 If you've recently had a baby, that change in your body can result in irregular periods.
-"It can take time for things to get back to normal, especially if you're breastfeeding," says Landry.
+"It can take time for things to get back to normal, especially if you're breastfeeding," Dr. Landry says.
 Once again, this is nothing to be worried about, but if you have any questions regarding your body post-pregnancy, talking with your doctor is the best way to get the facts.

 4. Your Periods Are Super Painful

-Williams says there are several gynecological conditions that tend to be diagnosed in women who are in their late 20s and 30s, including endometriosis, which is when the lining of your uterus grows outside the uterus walls.
-And uterine fibroids, which are noncancerous growths within the uterus.
+Dr. Williams says there are several gynecological conditions that tend to be diagnosed in women who are in their late 20s and 30s, including endometriosis, which is when the lining of your uterus grows outside the uterus walls.
+And uterine fibroids, which are noncancerous growths, occurring within the uterus.

 "These conditions can be associated with menstrual changes," she says.
 "For example, women with fibroids may complain of heavy and painful periods; whereas, endometriosis is marked by long-standing pelvic pain that is often made worse by the monthly menstrual cycle."
 If you are noticing that you have intense pain with your period, especially if this is something new to your cycle, speak with your doctor about next steps to alleviating these symptoms.